 At Real Property Management Fairmate, we guarantee that the properties that we handle are equal opportunity housing, and offer housing to an array of potential customers.
 But many landlords do not know that just like there are many types of residents, there’s also a variety of animals that are allowed on the property by legislation.

-Under the Fair Housing Act and the American with Disabilities Act, assistance and support animals are allowed on any property if they’re enrolled as a service creature for a handicap, which is characterized by the FHA as “a physical or mental impairment which significantly limits an individual’s major life activities”.
+Under the Fair Housing Act and the Americans with Disabilities Act, assistance and support animals are allowed on any property if they’re enrolled as a service creature for a handicap, which the FHA characterizes as “a physical or mental impairment that significantly limits an individual’s major life activities.”

-So even if you’ve told residents, they are not permitted to own pets in your house, you are still required to give “reasonable accommodation” to occupants with service animals.
-Service animals administered from the ADA are lawfully permitted anywhere and are described as a dog or miniature horse that’s been trained to do work to execute tasks for the sake of someone with a disability.
+So even if you’ve told residents they are not permitted to own pets in your house, you are still required to give “reasonable accommodation” to occupants with service animals.
+Service animals administered by the ADA are lawfully permitted anywhere and are described as dogs or miniature horses that have been trained to do work to execute tasks for the sake of someone with a disability.

-This is an important differentiation to make as you don’t want to wind up trapped in a legal matter by turning away a resident as well as their support or support animal by confusing it with a pet.
-But by using a screening procedure in place you’ll be able to ascertain if it’s an assistance animal by asking for documentation from a doctor or therapist that acknowledges that the residents’ animal is an assistance animal.
+This is an important differentiation as you don’t want to wind up trapped in a legal matter by turning away a resident and their support or support animal by confusing it with a pet.
+But by using a screening procedure in place, you’ll be able to ascertain if it’s an assistance animal by asking for documentation from a doctor or therapist that acknowledges that the resident’s animal is an assistance animal.

 Contact Past Landlords